Chorleywood: Chorleywood Common

 Chorleywood Common is 0.8 km2 of wooded common land.
 The Common is a County Heritage Site, a Conservation Area and a Local Nature Reserve with significant biodiversity and rich in fauna and flora, fungi, birds and wildlife.
 Since cattle grazing ended soon after the First World War, the land has been used for recreational purposes.
 Chorleywood Golf Club maintains a nine-hole golf course on the Common; the golf club was founded in 1890 and is the oldest in Hertfordshire.

-"Christchurch, the parish church and a local landmark, stands facing the Common on the A404.
-The original church was built in 1845.
-When this building became dilapidated it was demolished, with the exception of the tower and was rebuilt and consecrated in 1870.
-It has a cedar wood tower of unusual design on the flint built west tower."

 In the 19th century, the MCC established a cricket pitch on the Common, which is used by Chorleywood Cricket Club's senior and junior teams to this day.